pratikju/gotcha/README.md

 ```
 ## Usage

 Build the go project and execute.
-By default, host is **localhost:8000** .
-Same can be changed by providing host at run-time.
+By default, hostname: **localhost** and port: **8000** .
+Same can be changed by providing hostname and port at run-time.

 ```
   go build  &&
-  ./go-chat -host <hostname:port>
+  ./go-chat -b <hostname> -p <port>
 ```
 ## Getting started

-Connect to the server by providing your name after the host and enjoy chatting with your friends..
+Connect to the server by providing your name after the host and start chatting with your friends.
+You can also share images, videos and lots more.

 ```
-<hostname:port>/<your-name>
+<hostname:port>/<your_name>
 ```